rakhundeabhinav/Basics/README.md

-Experiment 1: Hello World and Simple Calculator in C++
+🧪 Experiment 1: Hello World and Simple Calculator in C++

 🔹 Part A: Hello World Program

-🔹 Aim:
+🔸 Aim

-To write, compile, and execute a simple “Hello World” program in C++.
+To write, compile, and execute a basic "Hello World" program in C++.

-🔹 Theory:
+🔸 Theory

-The "Hello World" program is traditionally used to introduce the basic syntax of a programming language.
-It demonstrates:
+The Hello World program is a classic starting point for learning any programming language.
+It helps demonstrate:

-Structure of a C++ program.
+==> Basic structure of a C++ program

-Usage of #include, main(), and cout.

-Outputting text to the console.
+==> Use of preprocessor directives like #include

+==> The main() function as the entry point

+==> Output using cout

-🔹 Part B: Calculator Program
+🔹 Part B: Simple Calculator Program

-🔹 Aim:
+🔸 Aim

-To create a simple calculator in C++ that performs basic arithmetic operations: addition, subtraction, multiplication, and division.
+To develop a simple calculator in C++ that performs addition, subtraction, multiplication, and division based on user input.

-🔹 Theory:
+🔸 Theory

-A calculator program introduces:
+The calculator program introduces key C++ concepts such as:

-User input using cin.
+==> Taking user input using cin

-Conditional statements (switch or if-else).

-Arithmetic operators (+, -, *, /).

-Error handling (e.g., divide by zero).

-🔹 Conclusion:
+==> Implementing arithmetic operators: +, -, *, /

+==> Using conditional logic (e.g., switch or if-else)

+==> Handling errors like division by zero

+✅ Conclusion

-This experiment introduced the basics of C++ through the Hello World and Calculator programs.
-It helped me understand syntax, input/output, and simple logic operations, forming a foundation for further C++ learning.
+This experiment provided a hands-on introduction to the basics of C++.
+The Hello World program helped understand structure and output, while the calculator program introduced user input, logic, and arithmetic.
+Together, they laid the groundwork for learning more advanced concepts.